Copyright © 2019 Federation of Students ~ Your Student Union.

 The Glow Centre for Sexual and Gender Diversity

-Glow is the oldest queer and trans* student organization in Canada.
+Glow is the oldest continually-running university-based LGBTQ group in Canada.
 Run entirely by dedicated student volunteers, it offers a wide variety of discussion groups, social events, advocacy opportunities, awareness campaigns, resources, and information.

 Come out and help Glow promote a healthy attitude towards all sexual orientations and gender identities.
 If you need someone to talk to, visit the centre during peer support hours for confidential peer support from trained volunteers.